Charlie Grice: Biography

-In 2014 he won the British Outdoor Athletics Championships 1500 metres title, winning his heat by half a second and the final by over a second as he took his first senior title at the age of 20.
+In 2014 he won the British Athletics Championships 1500 metres title, winning his heat by half a second and the final by over a second as he took his first senior title at the age of 20.
 Later in 2014 he went on to compete at the European Athletics Championships and the Commonwealth Games, both times in the 1500 metres.
 At the Europeans he came second in his heat, with the third fastest time of the first round, but then fell twice in the final, causing him to run his slowest time since 2010 and come in twelfth.
 At the Commonwealths he was second in his heat, and came seventh in the final.

 In 2015 he won the British Indoor title over 1500 metres, which qualified him for the European Indoor Championships, where he came fifth in the 1500 metres final.
 He then won British U23 and Senior 1500 metres titles, before going to Beijing at the end of August to compete in the World Championships.
 He qualified automatically in the heats and the semi-finals, but then came ninth in the final.

 In 2016 Grice won the British Indoor 1500 metres title, was knocked out in the heats of the World Indoor Championships and competed at the Eugene Diamond League, winning the International Mile race and setting a PB by almost two seconds.

+At the 2016 Olympic Games in Rio, he represented Great Britain in the 1500 metres, finishing 14th in the final.

 At the IAAF Diamond League meeting on 11 July 2019, in Monaco, Grice set another PB of 3:30.62, to overtake Steve Ovett on the all-time list, placing him fourth, behind Sebastian Coe, Steve Cram and Mo Farah.
+In June 2024, he announced on Instagram that he was retiring.